Marcahuasi is one of the most surreal places you can hope to see in Peru.

 Finally, here are some recommendations to make the most of Marcahuasi.

-First of all, don’t plan this as a day trip from Lima, even if someone told you it is doable if you leave really early.
+First of all, don’t plan this as a day trip from Lima if you plan to do it independently, even if someone told you it is doable if you leave really early.
 It really isn’t – trust me, I have tried.
-First of all, the journey to get there is slow, and road works, fog or a simple car failure may mean hours of delay.
+The journey to get there is slow, and road works, fog or a simple car failure may mean hours of delay.

 In fact, I recommend to factor in up to three days and two nights for your trip.
 Keep in mind that buses to and from San Pedro de Casta don’t run every day, and you may want the extra day for further exploration or to adapt to the altitude.